HarvardPL/CIFC/README.md

 - **Lookup a heap object**: The function is used to lookup heap objects using their object identifiers: 'lookup_heap_obj (h : heap) (o : oid) : option heapObj'.
 - **Lookup a method body**: The function is used to lookup method definitions inside a class definition, using method identifiers: 'Definition find_method (cls : CLASS) (m : id)'.

+### Coarse-grained control

+Compared with many fine-grained information mechianisms, our mechanism enforces information flow policies in a coarser granularity.
+Coarse-grained mechianism requires less effort from the users, and is still able to establish confidentiality in the target programs.
+Our mechanism enforces policies at the granulariy of *execution container*.
+Every execution container is responsible for running some computations.
+Information flow policies are enforced at the boundaries between containers.

+In our mechanism, the concept of containers corresponds to stack frames.

+In our design, every container is labeled with a single label.
+This label protects everything inside the container.
+The label of a container floats up if the container reads information that is more confidential than the current label.

+### Configuration

+We model the configuration of a program

 #### Reduction